Grades 9-12

 IB learner profile informational graphic

 The International Baccalaureate aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 The Diploma Programme encourages students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
-Click here for Diploma Programme testimonials.
+Click here for IB Diploma testimonials.

 Calverton’s 9th and 10th grade curriculum strives to provide a solid and well-rounded foundation for entry into the Diploma Programme.
 Students in 11th and 12th grade can take two-year IB courses and may test in May of their senior year for IB credit and possible college credit, similar to AP Exams.